-Tennessee is in the final year of a Bike-Ped demonstration project funded by NHTSA.
-According to Countermeasures That Work, Ninth Edition pedestrians and bicyclists come in all ages with many knowledge, skill, perception, and judgment levels.
-The THSO strives to reduce serious injuries and fatal crashes by educating all roadway users about safe practices and Tennessee laws regarding bicycle and pedestrian safety.
+Tennessee is in the final year of a bicycle/pedestian demonstration project funded by NHTSA.
+According to Countermeasures That Work, Tenth Edition pedestrians and bicyclists come in all ages, genders, and ethnicities.
+Because of this, there are many different knowledge, skills, perception, and judgment levels.
+The THSO strives to reduce serious injuries and fatal crashes by educating all roadway users about safe practices regarding bicycle and pedestrian safety.
+Communication strategies are used in conjunction with this.
+They are designed to increase the understanding of bicyclist and pedestrian safety and will reach a broader audience, increasing the number of individuals reached with the message.
+Also factored in is the awareness of the general motoring public of the vulnerability of this population.